Rick Caruso: Real estate development

 Caruso was a real-estate lawyer in the corporate finance department at Finley Kumble.
 In 1987, he founded Caruso, a company that develops, owns and manages properties.
 He initially purchased parking lots that his father agreed to lease for Dollar Rent-A-Car which he sold when the property rose in value.
 In 1990, he quit law to develop his retail and residential properties full-time.

 His projects include The Grove at Farmers Market in Los Angeles, the Americana at Brand in Glendale, the Commons at Calabasas, the Promenade at Westlake, The Lakes at Thousands Oaks (leased from the City of Thousand Oaks), Waterside Marina del Rey, Palisades Village in Pacific Palisades and the Rosewood Miramar Beach in Santa Barbara.

-In 2015, Caruso funded a voter initiative to bypass local planning laws and the California Environmental Quality Act in order to build an outdoor mall in Carlsbad, California.
-That initiative passed but a subsequent referendum overturned it and required a public vote – Measure A. The measure failed and the mall construction was blocked.
+In 2015, Caruso funded a voter initiative to bypass local planning laws and the California Environmental Quality Act (CEQA) in order to build an outdoor mall in Carlsbad, California.
+Although the initiative passed, a subsequent referendum overturned it and a public vote was required.
+This initiative, Measure A, failed and the mall construction was ultimately blocked.
 All together, Caruso spent $12 million in less than a year on getting the project approved.
 This spending included television ads, mailers, and consulting services.
+Despite his prior criticism of CEQA, one of his malls filed a CEQA suit in 2025, seeking to block the $1 billion Television City project in the Fairfax District of Los Angeles.

 In 2016, the Los Angeles Times reported that Caruso, his affiliates and family, had given more than $476,000 to L.A. city officials over the past five years; during this time Los Angeles City Hall approved numerous building projects.

-Caruso's company was accused of suppressing free speech over the rejection of an advertisement for a documentary about the Armenian Genocide at the Americana at Brand in 2015 and in 2017.
-Americana later reversed its advert decision.